1.1.2 The "Why" Questions

 It also gives a few of the major Internet sources that I used and that are of interest for the whole Hyperscript.

-enough, a lot of effort has been made to educate you, the average reader, about
+readership.
+But interestingly enough, a lot of effort has been made to educate you, the average reader, about far-out stuff

 Take "The Grand Design", the newest book of Stephen Hawking.
 It is actually frowned upon in the physics communityso why did Steven write it?
 I don't know but can think of several good reasons:

+raised above.
 These guys had some ideas about our topic because they actually discovered

-scientific principles that allow us to answers the "why" questions now.
+the scientific principles that allow us to answers the "why" questions now.

 Of course, you have never heard their names.
 You wouldn't even connect scientists whose names you have heard to steel and sword making.
 Galileo Galilei and steel?
 Albert Einstein and steel?
 Well, we shall see (provided you keep reading).